Table of Contents

-However, if you’re wondering what other chainsaws are available in gas and electric models, check out my other guide on top rated chainsaws.
+However, if you’re wondering what other chainsaws are available in gas and electric models, check out my other guide on top-rated chainsaws.
 It reviews the top 10 chainsaws you can buy today.
-Or, if you just want to see how corded electric models compare, take a look at my best electric chainsaw reviews.
+Or, if you want to see how corded electric models compare, take a look at my best electric chainsaw reviews.

-One final thing I wanted to mention aside from my battery chainsaw reviews is that there’s an added advantage to investing in one of the chainsaws on this page—you’re also buying into a system.
+Aside from my battery chainsaw reviews, I wanted to mention that there’s an added advantage to investing in one of the chainsaws on this page—you’re also buying into a system.

-What that means is you can pick up other power tools from the same manufacturer and use the same batteries that come with your chainsaw.
+That means you can pick up other power tools from the same manufacturer and use the same batteries that come with your chainsaw.
 That’s great news for anyone who wants to build a collection of outdoor tools because you can save on the cost of new pieces of equipment.

-The cost for batteries can be quite expensive, so once you have a set from your initial battery operated chainsaw purchase, you won’t need to pay for that extra cost.
-You can buy other power tools of the same brand without the battery for a cheaper price.
+The cost for batteries can be quite expensive, so once you have a set from your initial battery-operated chainsaw purchase, you won’t need to pay for that extra cost.
+You can buy other power tools of the same brand without the battery for a lower price.

-For some users, even the best cordless chainsaw may be a secondary tool when compared to the hours spent using other machines like a battery powered lawn mower, trimmer, or edger.
+For some users, even the best cordless chainsaw may be a secondary tool compared to the hours spent using other machines like a battery-powered lawnmower, trimmer, or edger.

 This concludes my guide on finding the best battery chainsaw.